Berea College Agriculture and Natural Resources: WE FEED OUR WORLD

 This grower has a photo album.

 Soil conservation is a major emphasis of the management.
-We use minimum and no-till production practices to limit erosion and we use crop rotations to improve soil structure and tilth.
+We use minimum and no-till production practices to limit erosion and we use crop rotations to improve soil structure.
 Annual tests are done to assess soil fertility on pastures and cropland.
 We grow hybrid corn, but we avoid GMO varieties.
+We also sell a small amount of soybeans that we grow on the farm.

-The Crops Team is responsible for vehicle, tractor, and equipment maintenance for the whole farm.
-We also produce the majority of feed needed for the hogs (corn and some wheat), cattle (hay and silage), and sheep & goats (hay).
-We do sell a small amount of the crops we produce: soybeans, hay, and straw.
+The Crops Team is also responsible for vehicle, tractor, and equipment maintenance for the whole farm.
+We produce the majority of corn needed for the hogs, cattle (hay and silage), and goats (hay).

 Back to Growers List